 The full contribution of changes in an income component during the period is obtained by summing the above mentioned effects.
-Changes in both pension income and income from other government transfers during the period have had equalizing effects on total income of -0.011 and -0.043 respectively.
+Importantly, changes in both pension income and income from other government transfers during the period are shown to have had equalizing effects on total income of -0.011 and -0.043 respectively.
 The equalizing effect obtained from changes in social assistance during the period is undone by the large disequalizing effect from changes in labour income and income from other sources.
 The change in labour income during the period has had a disequalizing effect on total income inequality of 0.152.
 Similarly changes in income from other sources have also had a disequalizing effect on total income of 0.189.

 The application of the Wan (2001) approach has allowed us to assess the effects of changes of income components across the period on changes in total income inequality.
 Labour income and income from other sources dominate the aggregate effect.
 Their disequalizing effects result in an increase in overall income inequality.
-Nonetheless, the approach supports the aggregate picture of the impact of social grants on income inequality in South Africa that was painted earlier by comparing two static snapshots.
 The changes in social grants are found to have equalizing effects on total income.
-Also the decomposition adds some relevant detail in showing that both the increasing shares of income from social grants and their narrowing inequality were responsible for their equalizing contribution.
-However, this is not as clean as one would like it to be as the interaction term involves some element of both.
+Also the decomposition adds some relevant detail in showing that both the increasing shares of income from social grants and their narrowing inequality were responsible for their equalizing contributions.
+However,, this is not as clean as one would like it to be as the interaction term involves some element of both.

-Thus, at the end of the day it is the aggregate impacts of each source that are useful.
-We are left with the problem of disentangling the impact of the important components of the changes in social grant income within a dynamic decomposition.
+Thus, at the end of the day while the aggregate impacts of each source is useful, we are left with the problem of disentangling the impact of the important components of the changes in social grant income within a dynamic decomposition.
 Besides the changing shares of grants and the intra-component inequality there are two other important components.
 The first is the change in the targeting of grants.
 The static decomposition highlighted the importance of the correlation between grant income and total income as a signal for whether grants are effectively targeted at the bottom of the distribution.
 Grants can become more equalizing if they become more tightly targeted at the bottom of the distribution.
 Second, as we are measuring the inequality of per capita incomes, changes in inequality could be due to changes in household size and composition.
 This possibility is important in its own right.
-In the context of this paper, it is especially important in terms of netting out these demographic effects from the effects of the income components.
+In the context of this paper, it is especially important to net out these demographic effects from the effects of the income components.
 Up to this point, the techniques have not allowed for this possibility, thereby implicitly attributing these demographic effects to the income sources.
-In the next section we introduce more recent simulation based work that shows some promise in terms of unravelling these components.
+In the next section we introduce more recent simulation-based work that shows some promise in terms of unravelling these components.

-Dynamic Decompositions using Simulations
+5 Dynamic Decompositions using Simulations

-Despite the dynamic nature of the Wan (2001) approach, which decomposes the changes in the Gini Coefficient during the period by accounting for the changes in the various income sources, it does not isolate the impact of a change in an income source on inequality.
+Despite the dynamic nature of the Wan (2001) approach, which decomposes the changes in the Gini coefficient during the period by accounting for the changes in the various income sources, it does not isolate the impact of a change in an income source on inequality.
 In an ideal situation, the impact of the extension of the social grant system in South Africa between 1993 and 2008 would be assessed against a counterfactual of an unchanged 1993 system operating in 2008.
-A novel approach by Barros et al. (2006) investigates the determinants of inequality across a period based on a series of counterfactual simulations in an attempt to quantify the contribution of changes in demographics, social assistance and labor income.
+A novel approach by Barros et al. (2006) investigates the determinants of inequality across a period based on a series of counterfactual simulations in an attempt to quantify the contribution of changes in demographics, social assistance and labour income.